Roman Catholic Funeral Service Rituals

 - A vigil service with either the body or cremated remains present.
-If the body is present, the casket may be either open or closed.
+The casket may be either open or closed if the body is present.

 - A funeral Mass or service with either the body or cremated remains present.
-If the body is not present, the service is referred to as a Memorial Mass.
+The service is referred to as a Memorial Mass if the body is not present.

 - A graveside service with burial of the body or cremated remains or the placing of the remains in a columbarium or mausoleum.

-The Vigil (or Wake): A vigil is a prayer ceremony where friends and family gather together to pay their respects to the deceased and his or her family.
-It may take place at a funeral home, a church, the family home, or some other location.
-Typical elements include prayers lead by a priest or appropriate layperson.
-Eulogies, memorials, singing of hymns or secular music, readings and poems may be incorporated as well.
+The Vigil (or Wake): A vigil is a prayer ceremony where friends and family gather to pay their respects to the deceased and their family.
+It may occur at a funeral home, church, family home, or other location.
+Typical elements include prayers led by a priest or an appropriate layperson.
+Eulogies, memorials, singing of hymns or secular music, readings, and poems may also be incorporated.

-While a typical Mass is generally formal and follows traditional elements, some Catholic churches allow a slightly less formal service, including personal reflections and remembrances of the deceased, special music performances, and other aspects that are non-traditional.
+While a typical Mass is generally formal and follows traditional elements, some Catholic churches allow a slightly less formal service, including personal reflections and remembrances of the deceased, special music performances, and other non-traditional aspects.

-Burial: After the service, the remains are usually transported to a cemetery, where there is a formal committal or burial ceremony, presided over by the priest.
-In the case of cremation, this may take place at a columbarium or mausoleum.
+Burial: After the service, the remains are usually transported to a cemetery, where the priest presides over a formal committal or burial ceremony.
+In the case of cremation, this may occur at a columbarium or mausoleum.